-may be said to imply fault of articulation of vocalised
+may be said to imply fault Fault of co-ordination between articulation and vocalisation.

-Thus, a stammerer can vocalise a sound in his larynx, but is unable so to regulate his tongue, palate, and lip-opening as to form that sound into a distinct vowel, and the hearer cannot consequently distinguish whether the vocal sound which is uttered, and may be indefinitely repeated, is meant for ah, ai, ee, oh, or 00.
+Thus, a stammerer can vocalise a sound in his larynx, but is unable so to regulate his tongue, palate, and lip-opening as to form that sound into a distinct vowel, and the hearer cannot consequently distinguish whether the vocal sound which is uttered, and may be indefinitely repeated, is meant for ah, ai, ee, oh, or oo.